 Cool Is Cucumber Mint Salad

-Stateside recipe, Cool Cucumber Mint Salad is Inspired by the international flavors of Tzatziki and Raita…Greek-style yogurt, cucumbers, mint, and spicy cumin…
+Cucumber Mint Salad is inspired by the international flavors of Tzatziki and Raita…Greek-style yogurt, cucumbers, mint, and spicy cumin for a cool, refreshing summer salad that tastes beyond just good…

 This cucumber mint salad recipe is among my all-time favorite easy-to-whip-up summer salads and one of the most delicious ways to enjoy off-the-vine fresh cucumbers from the garden or your local farmer’s market!